Odell Barnes (criminal): Murder and conviction

 The murder occurred on November 29, 1989, in Wichita Falls, Texas.
 Bass, 42, was surprised by Barnes, who had broken into her home while at work, then robbed, beaten, stabbed, and killed by a headshot.
 She may have also been raped.

 Barnes's conviction was based on forensic evidence and witness testimony placing him at the crime scene.
 His fingerprints were on a bedside lamp that was used to bludgeon Bass, traces of his semen were present at the scene, and two patches of blood on his clothing were confirmed by DNA analysis to have been hers.
 Prosecution witnesses described seeing Barnes trespassing in Bass's yard about one hour before she returned from work.
-When arrested, he had a .32 caliber pistol belonging to Bass.
+When Barnes was arrested for attempting to rape a pregnant woman on December 1, 1989, he had a .32 caliber pistol belonging to Bass.

-Barnes had a prior record for two robberies.
+Barnes had two prior felony convictions and was linked to a total of eight crimes, including five robberies, two rapes, and a burglary.
+At the time of the Bass murder, he was on parole serving 19 months of a 10-year prison term for robbery.
 He had been unable to afford his lawyers, and the Wichita County Public Defender's office was not equipped to handle his case, so two local attorneys were appointed for him.
 Their budget and preparation were minimal, no defense investigation was conducted, and no forensic tests were ordered by the defense.
-Barnes was convicted by the jury after three hours of deliberation and sentenced to death shortly after.
+Barnes was convicted by the jury after three hours of deliberation.

+At the sentencing phase, the state introduced evidence of the other crimes that Barnes had committed.
+In February 1987, he broke in to a home, beat a woman over the head with a tire iron, threatened her with a gun, threatened to kill her daughter, raped her, and then burglarized her home.
+On May 18, 1987, Barnes robbed a Golden Fried Chicken restaurant; three days later, he robbed a McDonald's.
+On January 20, 1988, while on probation for the robberies, Barnes robbed a Domino's with a toy gun.
+In each of these cases, Barnes threatened to kill victims unless they cooperated.
+On November 15, 1989, Barnes tried to choke and rape a woman who was nine months pregnant.
+Barnes threatened to kill her if she did not stop screaming, but she managed to escape.
+Barnes was later convicted of both of the rapes, receiving 99 years in case and a life sentence in the other.
+DNA evidence linked him to both cases.

+Barnes is also the prime suspect in the unsolved rape and murder of 46-year-old Harriette Tetreault on November 26, 1987.

+Barnes admitted to the other crimes for which he'd been convicted.
+He admitted stealing money to support a crack addiction and that he'd ruined almost every chance he'd be given to fix his life.
+However, he denied the murder, saying, "I'm no angel. but I didn't do this."